OpenDendro/dplPy/README.md

 ### Data Report from `report`

-- Description: generates a report about absent rings in the data set
+- Description: generates a report about ring measurements and absent rings in the data set
 - Usage Example:
     ```
     >>> dpl.report("/path/to/file.rwl")